caesarhao/flashplayer/README.md

-# flashplayer
+# flashplayer-standalone

-RPM package for installing flashplayer and debugger
+RPM package for installing flashplayer-standalone and debugger